-The Embry-Riddle Prescott Observatory Complex, ranked No. 8 among such observatories in the nation, is an incredibly valuable resource for ERAU's Space Physics students as well as for the entire astronomy community of Prescott.
+The Embry-Riddle Prescott Observatory Complex, which has been ranked among the nation's top college astronomy observatories, is an incredibly valuable resource for ERAU's Space Physics students as well as for the entire astronomy community of Prescott.

 Students use the observatory for collection and analysis of astronomical data for use in research projects for degree requirements.
 Faculty members also use the observatory for research and to provide outreach to the community through public viewings, open houses and other events in conjunction with local educators and astronomy enthusiasts.